 A task is a cohesive unit that can move to the "background" when users begin a new task or go to the Home screen, via the Home button.
 While in the background, all the activities in the task are stopped, but the back stack for the task remains intact—the task has simply lost focus while another task takes place, as shown in figure 2.
 A task can then return to the "foreground" so users can pick up where they left off.
 Suppose, for example, that the current task (Task A) has three activities in its stack—two under the current activity.
-The user presses the Home button, then starts a new application from the application launcher.
+The user presses the Home button, then starts a new app from the app launcher.
 When the Home screen appears, Task A goes into the background.
-When the new application starts, the system starts a task for that application (Task B) with its own stack of activities.
-After interacting with that application, the user returns Home again and selects the application that originally started Task A. Now, Task A comes to the foreground—all three activities in its stack are intact and the activity at the top of the stack resumes.
-At this point, the user can also switch back to Task B by going Home and selecting the application icon that started that task (or by selecting the app's task from the Recents screen).
+When the new app starts, the system starts a task for that app (Task B) with its own stack of activities.
+After interacting with that app, the user returns Home again and selects the app that originally started Task A. Now, Task A comes to the foreground—all three activities in its stack are intact and the activity at the top of the stack resumes.
+At this point, the user can also switch back to Task B by going Home and selecting the app icon that started that task (or by selecting the app's task from the Recents screen).
 This is an example of multitasking on Android.

 Note: Multiple tasks can be held in the background at once.
 However, if the user is running many background tasks at the same time, the system might begin destroying background activities in order to recover memory, causing the activity states to be lost.